 Maximum medical improvement (MMI) refers to the point at which you are not expected to get any better.
 If you have suffered injuries that left you with a temporary disability, maximum medical improvement may occur when you fully heal or when it becomes clear additional treatment will not help you improve any further.
 Some insurance companies attempt to wait to approve workers’ compensation claims until claimants have reached MMI.

-Connect with a Workers’ Compensation Attorney in Charleston for Help Today
+Connect With a Workers’ Compensation Attorney in Charleston for Help Today

 You should not continue to struggle financially when you are injured in your line of work.
 Your employer should help you get through these difficult times.
 By filing a claim for workers’ comp benefits, you have a chance to get your necessary expenses covered now so you can heal without financial worry.